Application for Membership and Seed Crop Certification

 - May 25 for fall seeded cereals

-- June 10 for forages, flax, canola, mustard, corn and field peas
+- June 10 for fababeans, forages, flax, canola, mustard, corn, and field peas

 - June 20 for all other crops not listed here

-- July 10 for field beans, buckwheat and soybeans
+- July 10 for field beans and buckwheat

-Invoices are payable upon receipt.
+Invoices are sent twice per month and are payable upon receipt.
 A Late Payment Penalty of 1.5% per month will be applied to all outstanding balances 30 days after the invoice date.

-Growers are only required to submit payment to CSGA for CSGA fees, Branch fees and, where applicable, the assessments for inspections by the CFIA.
-All fees for crop inspections performed by an Authorized Seed Crop Inspection Service (ASCIS) are to be paid directly to the ASCIS.
+Payment is submitted to CSGA for CSGA fees, Branch fees and, where applicable, the assessments for inspections by the CFIA.
+Fees for crop inspections performed by an Authorized Seed Crop Inspection Service (ASCIS) are to be paid directly to the ASCIS.
 Do not submit to CSGA any fees payable to an ASCIS.

 Land Use Verification

 CSGA has a Land Use Verification form (Form 101) that can be used to verify the eligibility of a piece of land for pedigreed seed crop production, prior to planting.
 CSGA will review the proposed land use plan and will send confirmation on whether the plan meets CSGA’s production requirements.
 There is no fee for this service.
 The form can be accessed through the ‘Forms’ tab in SeedCert.
 Due to liability issues, the CSGA office will not provide land use verification without the completion of this form.

 Notice to Seed Growers from the Canadian Food Inspection Agency

 Please read this notice to seed growers from the Canadian Food Inspection Agency, containing information to facilitate the work of the seed crop inspectors and governmental program changes.

 Definition of a Field